EMMA: End-to-End Multimodal Model for Autonomous Driving: Method

 \textbf{Spatial reasoning} is the ability to understand, reason, and draw conclusions about objects and their relationships in space.
 This enables an autonomous driving system to interpret and interact with its surrounding environment for safe navigation.

-Our primary focus for spatial reasoning is 3D object detection.
+Our primary focus for spatial reasoning is \textbf{3D object detection}.
 We follow Pix2Seq~\citep{chen2021pix2seq} and formulate the output 3D bounding boxes as $\mathbf{O}_\text{boxes} = \texttt{set}\{\texttt{text}(x, y, z, l, w, h, \theta, \textit{cls}) \}$ where $(x, y, z)$ are the center location in the vehicle frame, $l, w, h$ are the length, width, and height of the box, $\theta$ is the heading angle, and \textit{cls} is the class label in text.
 We convert a 7D box to text by writing floating-point numbers with two decimal places, separated by spaces between each dimension.

-We then represent the detection tasks using a fixed prompt $\mathbf{T_\text{detect\_3D}}$, such as ``\textit{detect every object in 3D}'', as in the following:
+We then represent the detection tasks using a fixed prompt $\mathbf{T_\text{detect\_3D}}$, such as ``\textit{detect every object in 3D}'', as follows:

 While $\mathbf{O_\text{boxes}}$ is an unordered set of boxes, the predictions from an auto-regressive language model are always ordered.
-We find that sorting the 3D bounding boxes by depth improves detection quality, in contrast with the findings in Pix2Seq~\citep{chen2021pix2seq}.
+We find that sorting the 3D bounding boxes by depth improves detection quality, unlike the findings in Pix2Seq~\citep{chen2021pix2seq}.

 \textbf{Road graph estimation} focuses on identifying critical road elements for safe driving, including semantic elements (e.g., lane markings, signs) and physical properties (e.g., lane curvature).
 The collection of these road elements forms a road graph.
 For example, lane segments are represented by (a) nodes, where the lanes encounter an intersection, merge, or split and (b) edges between these nodes following the direction of traffic.
 The full road-graph is composed of many such polyline segments.